-Like cookies, bars are a travel-friendly choice if you're heading to a friend or relative's house on Thanksgiving, and these bars, which nail that perfect grown-up balance of sweet and salty, are destined to be a hit.
+These bars, which nail that perfect grown-up balance of sweet and salty, are destined to be a hit.
 Inspired by Rice Krispie Treats, they swap out the puffed rice for the deep savoriness of potato chips and pretzels.
 Our homemade marshmallow binder only heightens the effect—it's made with stout beer instead of water.

 Our version of this Italian favorite pairs ladyfingers with mascarpone and a coffee syrup made with sweet crème de cacao and toasty Cardamaro.
 By reducing the number of egg yolks typically used for tiramisu, we keep the focus on the mellow flavor of the mascarpone.
 If you really want to impress, build the dessert with homemade ladyfingers; given how much other cooking you may have to do on Thanksgiving, it's totally fine to buy them from an Italian bakery (or even the supermarket) instead.